Kit Information

 Finding Your Size

-We normally get a “fit kit” from Voler for a couple of weeks in late November for you to try things on in person.
+We normally get a “fit kit” from Voler for a couple of weeks in late November or early December for you to try things on in person.
 Also here are the descriptions of the latest styles offered in the Voler Custom Product Catalog, that can help a lot, as well as Voler's sizing charts.

 What do the kits look like?
+WE DON'T KNOW YET!

 What does the Trail Jersey look like?
+ALSO UNKNOWN

 Frequently Asked Questions